 Another outbreak of violence in July 2016, including in the capital Juba, led to the displacement of a further 60,000 people.
 To date, 3.6 million South Sudanese have fled their homes, and 895,000 of those are now in refugee camps in neighbouring Uganda.
 That number is increasing by 2,800 people per day, and 58 percent of those refugees are children.

 A total of 7.5 million people – 60 percent of the country’s population – need humanitarian aid.

 In conflict areas, food aid has become people's main source of food.
 But it isn't enough to meet all their needs, and acute malnutrition is now a major public health emergency.
-One million children are estimated to be acutely malnourished and 270,000 children are suffering from severe acute malnutrition.
+Almost 1 million children are estimated to be acutely malnourished and 270,000 children are suffering from severe malnutrition.

 World Vision's response in East Africa

 We are responding now but urgently need support to scale up humanitarian assistance in the region.
 We must ensure children and their families are protected from a looming catastrophe before the window of opportunity to help closes.

 Our emergency response aims to provide humanitarian assistance to 2.7 million people in Ethiopia, Kenya, Somalia, South Sudan and Uganda over 12 months.